 Licensed programs have historically been inspected every two years, though state and county licensors will begin inspecting programs annually beginning in 2018.
 Information about licensed child care programs and licensing inspections is public, so families can view a program’s license history on DHS Licensing Information Lookup.
 Read more about understanding licensing records.

-To help protect the health, safety, and wellbeing of children in licensed programs, reports of possible licensing violations and alleged maltreatment are investigated.
+To help protect the health, safety, and wellbeing of children in licensed and certified programs, reports of possible licensing or certification violations and/or alleged maltreatment are investigated.

 Other types of programs are license-exempt because of the limited number of children they care for and/or the relationship the provider has with children in their care.
 Some common examples of these programs, which do not appear in the Parent Aware online search results, include: